 The Mark is just steps away from the world-famous Guggenheim which is very good, but perhaps even more so, is MoMa (the Museum of Modern Art) – which houses a comprehensive collection of art including masterpieces from Van Gogh, Picasso and Cezanne to Jackson Pollock.
 If your passion is fashion, the Metropolitan Museum of Modern Art has a dedicated display of costume through the ages, while The American Museum of Natural History offers an interesting journey into the marvels of nature, our planet and conservation.

-There are plenty of guided walking tours of Central Park, but guests of The Mark benefit from complimentary use of bicycles – complete with helmet, basket and illustrated map – to explore.
-Take a gourmet picnic with you, find a spot to sit down on the grass and watch the world go by.
+There are plenty of guided walking tours of Central Park, take a gourmet picnic with you, find a spot to sit down on the grass and watch the world go by.
 Central Park’s attractions include a boating lake, a 1950s carousel ride and a programme of open-air concerts.
 If you’re feeling energetic, you can exercise along one of the park’s jogging trails.

 No visit to New York would be complete without seeing a show at one of Broadway’s theatres.
 Alternatively, enjoy an opera at The Met (Lincoln Center) or a concert at Carnegie Hall.
 One of the best places for a pre-theatre supper is the Mandarin Oriental, New York's Asiate restaurant.